untoxa/gb-photo/README.md

 Download and install `Git` built for Windows from [here](https://git-scm.com/download/win).

-Download script from [here](https://bootstrap.pypa.io/get-pip.py), then run from Cigwin in the directory where `get-pip.py` is placed (cd) :
+Download script from [here](https://bootstrap.pypa.io/get-pip.py), then run from Cigwin in the directory where `get-pip.py` is placed:

     python get-pip.py
     python -m pip install --upgrade pip